 CONS: Single-color LEDs on case

 With its understated planning and design, the Acer Aspire GX-281-UR11 can be used for gaming and work.
-With a dedicated GTX 1050 graphics card, it isn’t the most powerful but, it will allow you play modern games at full HD, though 4K will not be within reach.
+With a dedicated GTX 1050 graphics card, it isn’t the most powerful but, it will allow you to play modern games at full HD, though 4K will not be within reach.
 As configured out of the box at 3.2GHz, it scores well in productivity, though it comes behind Intel Core i5-powered systems, though not far much behind.
 Multimedia projects should be a breeze, as well, should you need to encode a few videos or edit photos between gaming sessions.

 Read the full review: Acer Aspire GX-281-UR11